Sciatica: Medication

 There is no one medication regimen used to treat sciatica.
 Evidence supporting the use of opioids and muscle relaxants is poor.
 Low-quality evidence indicates that NSAIDs do not appear to improve immediate pain, and all NSAIDs appear to be nearly equivalent in their ability to relieve sciatica.
 Nevertheless, NSAIDs are commonly recommended as a first-line treatment for sciatica.
 In those with sciatica due to piriformis syndrome, botulinum toxin injections may improve pain and function.
 While there is little evidence supporting the use of epidural or systemic steroids, systemic steroids may be offered to individuals with confirmed disc herniation if there is a contraindication to NSAID use.
 Low-quality evidence supports the use of gabapentin for acute pain relief in those with chronic sciatica.
 Anticonvulsants and biologics have not been shown to improve acute or chronic sciatica.
 Antidepressants have demonstrated some efficacy in treating chronic sciatica, and may be offered to individuals who are not amenable to NSAIDs or who have failed NSAID therapy.

 Surgery

 If sciatica is caused by a herniated disc, the disc's partial or complete removal, known as a discectomy, has tentative evidence of benefit in the short term.
+A modest reduction in pain is seen after 26 weeks, but not after one year (about 52 weeks).
 If the cause is spondylolisthesis or spinal stenosis, surgery appears to provide pain relief for up to two years.

+For non-discogenic sciatica, the surgical treatment is typically a nerve decompression.
+A decompression seeks to remove tissue around the nerve that may be compressing it or restricting movement of the nerve.